Show code cell source

 parameter arrays to make them more interpretable.)

-Note that fitting each neuron separately is equivalent to fitting the entire population at once.
+Note that, with a generalized linear model, fitting each neuron separately is equivalent to fitting the entire population at once.
 Fitting them separately can make your life easier by e.g., allowing you to parallelize more easily.

 Fitting the model#